 Smith supported initiatives that were recognized by The Computer World Honors program with the 2005, 21st Century Achievement Award and an Emmy Award for Pioneering Efforts in the Development of Automated, Server-Based Closed Captioning Systems.

-Smith is a frequent speaker and honored guest at meetings for SMPTE, NAB and SBE.
-He served 15 years as a SMPTE Governor; he also served as a Standards Chairman, and Secretary/Treasurer of the SMPTE.
+Smith is a frequent speaker and honored guest at meetings for SMPTE, NAB, and SBE.
+He served 15 years as an SMPTE Governor; he also served as a Standards Chairman and Secretary/Treasurer of the SMPTE.
 He also was program chair for four SMPTE advance-imaging conferences.
-He has often presented and published research and technology papers that he has authored or co-authored in industry magazines and at industry conferences including CES, NAB, Hollywood Professional Alliance Tech Retreats, Storage Networking World, Storage Visions, VidTrans, IBC, SMPTE, SPIE, UFVA and SBE.
+He has often presented and published research and technology papers that he has authored or co-authored in industry magazines and at industry conferences including CES, NAB, Hollywood Professional Alliance Tech Retreats, Storage Networking World, Storage Visions, VidTrans, IBC, SMPTE, SPIE, UFVA, and SBE.

-He is a SMPTE Fellow and recipient of the SMPTE Progress Medal, SMPTE David Sarnoff Medal Award and the SMPTE outstanding service award as well as The Broadcasting and Cable Technology Leadership award and the Storage Visions’ Storage Industry Service Award.
+He is an SMPTE Fellow and recipient of the SMPTE Progress Medal, SMPTE David Sarnoff Medal Award, and the SMPTE Outstanding Service Award as well as The Broadcasting and Cable Technology Leadership award and the Storage Visions’ Storage Industry Service Award.
 He is a recipient of the North American Broadcasters Association International Achievement Award and an Honorary Member of the International Association of Broadcast Manufacturers (IABM).

-This book provides an all-inclusive, great foundation about how and why TV and Film technologies got this point, how they operate, where they come together, and it also provides a good look to where the industry may be headed in the future.
-This is a great read for college students, people entering the media business and for those people like me who are working in the Entertainment Business. -Tom Kline, Sr. Director of Program Standards, a major U.S. network
+great foundation about how and why TV and film technologies got this point, how they operate, where they come together, and it also provides a good look at where the industry may be headed in the future.
+This is a great read for college students, people entering the media business, and for those people like me who are working in the entertainment business.